Useful Information on Fowey for your Stay

 The Lugger – Polruan – Catch the ferry from the Quay to Polruan but be sure to know the time of the last ferry if you go for dinner.
 Great local seafood, burgers, beer and cider.
 (01726 870007)

 The Royal British Legion – Town Quay.
 Beer is cheap – £3 a pint.
-It is members only but at the moment you can pay for a temporary membership as you buy your drinks.
+It is members only but you can pay for a temporary membership as you buy your drinks.

 The Rashleigh Inn – at Polkerris Beach.
 It has a car park near the beach for customers.

-Charlestown, just near Par/St Austell, is worth a journey a very pretty seaside village with several touristy shops and also a very nice industrial-style bistro/wine bar.
+The Longshore – Charlestown, just near Par/St Austell, is worth a journey, a very pretty seaside village with several touristy shops and also a very nice industrial-style bistro/wine bar.
 (01726 68598)

 Beaches